d-bolshakov/course-managment-api/README.md

 ### GET /files/:id

 Getting a file by it's id.
 Available only to the users who have access to the file.
-If the file belongs to an assignment - it's available only to the teacher of the course and students enrolled to the course.
-If the file belongs to a submission - it's available only to the student who created the submission and the teacher of the course.
+If the file refers to an assignment - it's available only to the teacher of the course and students enrolled to the course.
+If the file refers to a submission - it's available only to the student who created the submission and the teacher of the course.
 Accepts "download" query parameter with boolean value for downloading the file, otherwise returns a read stream with the contents of the file.